kirtisoglu/Regression/README.md

 The assignments include theoretical (mathematical proof) and coding questions.
 Each homework (HW) folder consists of:

    * A PDF of questions
    * A dataset (if needed)
    * A PDF of solutions to theoretical questions
    * Code files for coding questions.

+Textbook: Regression Analysis by Example, Samprit Chatterjee, Ali S. Hadi

 Any comments or corrections are welcome.
 I would appreciate it if you could email me at [akirtisoglu@hawk.iit.edu](mailto:akirtisoglu@hawk.iit.edu)